Aims and principles for fitness to practise

 We designed a set of principles to help us deliver these aims.

 Our principles for fitness to practise

-We'll use these 12 principles to make sure we're consistent and transparent in the way we work and in the way we make decisions about nurses and midwives’ fitness to practise.
+We'll use these 12 principles to make sure we're consistent and transparent in the way we work and in the way we make decisions about nurses, midwives and nursing associates’ fitness to practise.

 Read about each principle below and how we apply it to what we do.

 1. A person-centred approach to fitness to practise.

 A person-centred approach helps us to put patients, families and the public at the heart of what we do.

 It involves listening to what patients, their families and loved ones tell us about their experiences so that we can understand what the regulatory concerns about nurses, midwives and nursing associates might be and are better placed to act on those concerns.
 Sometimes, they provide vital information that shows we need to scrutinise the conclusions others have reached.